Last updated on March 23, 2018.

 Currently, if a disabled person cannot access a business or facility due to inaccessibility they can file complaints with the Department of Justice or file a formal lawsuit in court.
 The proposed bill would effectively make it much harder for people will disabilities to challenge violations.

-The bill would make it much more difficult for a person with a disability to file a complaint against a business who is not in compliance with the ADA.
+The bill would make it much more difficult for a person with a disability to file a complaint against a business that is not in compliance with the ADA.
 If turned into law, a person with a disability would be obliged to provide written notice to a business owner who has violated the ADA.
 The business owner would then have 60 days to acknowledge there is a problem and another 120 days to make progress toward correcting the violation.

 To learn more, you can read ADA Education and Reform Act of 2017 (HR 620) at the official website of U.S. Congress.